siriusctrl/UniPublic/eodp/README.md

     - disadvantages: the ordering is very important, bad ordering may results in hard to find difference or similarity between items. (see the lecture example of iris species)
 5. why it is useful to perform clustering on a dataset and understand the challenges involved
-    - clustering is used to find sturecutre in unlabeled data
+    - clustering is used to find structure in unlabeled data
     - it can discover which set of data shows similar pattern
     - clustering is a major task in data analysis and visualisation
-    - what callenges **?**
+    - what callenges
+        - bad clustering may mislead us to find the structure of the data
+        - **anything more?**
 6. why it can bu useful to normalise each feature into the range \[0,1\] before computing Euclidean distance between vectors
     - make sure they are in the same scale **(right?)**
 7. k-means